When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Experiments Methodology

-\textbf{Optimizing for absolute performance.} In the previous sections, we perform compute-controlled comparisons of CRT and baseline.
-In this section, we apply simple optimizations from literature to our tokenizer to push the limits of our method.
-These include: (1) increasing training duration from 38 epochs to 80 epochs, (2) doubling the size of the decoder, (3) increasing the codebook size from 16k to 131k (which improves performance for CRT but not our baseline).
-With these changes, our tokenizer achieves \textbf{1.21 rFID}.
+\textbf{Optimizing the CRT tokenizer for absolute performance.} In the previous sections, we perform compute-controlled comparisons of CRT and baseline.
+CRT outperforms the baseline despite the trade-off in reconstruction performance.
+However, we showed previously that generation performance close to the rFID barrier is affected by reconstruction quality.
+In this section, we apply simple optimizations to boost reconstruction performance, which do not modify our fundamental setup, to push the limits of our method.
+These include: (1) increasing training duration from 38 epochs to 80 epochs, (2) doubling the size of the decoder, (3) increasing the codebook size from 16k to 131k, which interestingly improves performance for CRT but not our baseline.
+With these changes, our tokenizer achieves \textbf{1.26 rFID}.
 Our stage 2 training procedures remain constant.
-In Table~\ref{tab:system_level_comparison}, we show a system-level comparison of our method (CRT$_{opt}$-AR) to other existing methods in the field.
+In Table~\ref{tab:unified_comparison}a, we show a system-level comparison of our method (CRT$_{opt}$-AR) to other existing methods in the field.
 The closest comparison to our method is LlamaGen, which uses the same architectures and inference method.
 Notably, we exceed the performance of the LlamaGen 3.1B parameter model with our 775M parameter model, while using half the number of tokens per image.
 This is an \textbf{8x reduction} in inference compute.
-We show non-cherry-picked qualitative examples from select object categories in Figure~\ref{fig:qualitative}.
+We show uncurated qualitative examples from select object categories in Figure~\ref{fig:qualitative} and further examples in Appendix~\ref{app:qualitative}.